RedZapdos123/MStressV2/README.md

 - All sensitive endpoints require authentication.
 - CORS is configured to allow requests from specified origins.

-## Troubleshooting:
+## Troubleshooting

-### Services not starting:
+### Services not starting
 - Ensure MongoDB is running on `mongodb://localhost:27017`.
-- Check that ports 5000, 5173, and 8000 are not in use.
+- Check that ports 5000, 5174, and 8000 are not in use.
 - Verify all dependencies are installed correctly.

-### API errors:
+### API errors
 - Check the browser console for error messages.
 - Review backend logs for detailed error information.
 - Ensure all environment variables are configured correctly.

-### Database issues:
+### Database issues
 - Verify MongoDB connection string in environment variables.
 - Check that the database exists and is accessible.
-- Run the seed script to populate test data: `cd backend && node scripts/populate-test-data.js`.
+- Run the seed script to populate test data: `cd backend && npm run seed`.

-## Contributing:
+## Contributing

 For contribution guidelines, please refer to the project documentation.

-## License:
+## License

-This project is licensed under the MIT License.
+This project is licensed under the Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International (CC BY-NC-SA 4.0) License.
+See the LICENSE file for details.

-## Support:
+## Support

 For support and questions, please contact the development team.

-## Version:
+## Version

 Current Version: 1.0.0

-Last Updated: October 21, 2025.
+Last Updated: October 20, 2025.